frankdierolf/presentai/frontend/slides.md

 <div grid="~ cols-2 gap-4">
 <div>

-You can use Vue components directly inside your slides.
+Presento lets you use Vue components directly inside your slides - **and now with voice control**!

-We have provided a few built-in components like `<Tweet/>` and `<Youtube/>` that you can use directly.
-And adding your custom components is also super easy.
+We have provided built-in components like `<Tweet/>` and `<Youtube/>`, plus our revolutionary `<RealtimeButton/>` for AI voice interaction.
+Adding custom components is super easy.

 ```html
 <Counter :count="10" />